Raoul1996/EFI/README.md

 2. fix the ELAN touchPad device. but It looks don't work very well.
 	1. deleted the VoodooPS2Controller.kext
 	2. add the ApplePS2SmartTouchPad.kext
-3. the bluetouch can't connect other device after I use the bsm 94353z.
+3. the bluetouch can't connect other device after I use the bcm 94353z.